TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 =============================

 This section described building using the default CMake Makefile generator.
+Building with the Ninja is described in section `Building (Ninja generator)`_.
-TriBITS supports other CMake generators such as Visual Studio on Windows, XCode on Macs, and Eclipe project files but using those build systems are not documented here.
+But every other CMake generator is also supported such as Visual Studio on Windows, XCode on Macs, and Eclipse project files but using those build systems are not documented here (consult standard CMake and concrete build tool documentation).

 Building all targets
 --------------------